≡ Menu

 • Are their premises dirty?

-• Do they stock multiple dog breeds at the same location?
+• Do they stock multiple dog breeds at the exact location?

-Puppy farming is a global problem and we should all be aware of the signs when we go to buy.
-Stay safe, report anything suspicious and always buy from a reputable source.
+Puppy farming is a global problem; we should all know the signs when we buy.
+Stay safe, report anything suspicious, and always buy from a reputable source.

 And on that note…

-Even why you do everything “right” sometimes you just never know.
-Which means that regardless of how “healthy” your puppy appears, illnesses and injuries can always occur during the lifespan of your new loved one.
+Even if you do everything “right,” sometimes you never know.
+This means that regardless of how “healthy” your puppy appears, illnesses and injuries can always occur during the lifespan of your new loved one.

 This is why…

 We here at IndulgeYourPet always recommend that any new pet owner take a moment and see exactly what it would cost to purchase a pet insurance policy for their new animal.
-Because, you never know what’s going to happen to him or her and as any “veteran” pet owner can tell you, veterinarian bills can be REALLY EXPENSIVE.
-Particularly if you have to pay them all by yourself!
+Because you never know what will happen to them, and as any “veteran” pet owner can tell you, veterinarian bills can be EXPENSIVE.
+Particularly if you have to pay for them all by yourself!

-For more information about who we here at IndulgeYourPet believe is offering some of the best pet insurance policies in the industry, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we here at IndulgeYourPet believe is offering some of the industry’s best pet insurance policies, we encourage you to check out our Best Pet Insurance Companies article.

 { 0 comments… add one }